Triggers check for an event. When the event occurs they run the PL/SQL code associated with the trigger.

 3. Define the PL/SQL for the format trigger.

-1. In the Object Navigator, expand the Paper Layout node, then expand the node that contains the object for which you want to create or edit a format trigger.
+To create or edit a format trigger using the Object Navigator: 1.
+In the Object Navigator, expand the Paper Layout node, then expand the node that contains the object for which you want to create or edit a format trigger.

 2. Double-click the PL/SQL icon next to the object for which you want to create or edit a format trigger to display the PL/SQL Editor.